 ARPS: From a Concrete Idea to Champagne

-This article was published in the RPS Benelux eJournal (Vol. 12, Autumn 2018) and will also be published in the RPS Journal of May 2019.
+This article was published in the RPS Benelux eJournal (Vol. 12, Autumn 2018) and on the RPS blog on June 4, 2019.

 Becoming a better photographer is a life-long learning process.
 It requires study, practice, feedback and recognition.
 You need to study the technique and the masters.
 Practice as many different things as possible.
 This need not be a solitary endeavour, because the Royal Photographic Society (RPS) provides for feedback with their study groups and for recognition with their distinctions.